mperry68/InfradevConsultingWebsite/src/content/blog/optimize-content-chatgpt-claude-geo.md

 ## Getting Started

 Ready to optimize your content for ChatGPT and Claude?
-[Contact InfraDev Consulting](/geo) to learn how our GEO services can help you get your content cited and synthesized by leading generative AI platforms.
+[Contact InfraDev](/geo) to learn how our GEO services can help you get your content cited and synthesized by leading generative AI platforms.